 Shape and Form: Photographing the New York City AIDS Memorial

-I write this on June 5, 2019, the National HIV/AIDS Long-Term Survivors Awareness Day.
-Those living in or around NYC area might be aware of the NYC AIDS Memorial located around the corner from The Center and St. Vincent’s Hospital in the West Village.
+I wrote this on June 5, 2019, the National HIV/AIDS Long-Term Survivors Awareness Day.
+Those living in or around the NYC area might be aware of the NYC AIDS Memorial located around the corner from The Center and St. Vincent’s Hospital in the West Village.

-The other day I found myself in Manhattan, for a full day of meetings and events, and ended up having a couple of hours to spare.
-And so, I decided to wander around the city, after all I rarely have time to do that nowadays.
+The other day I found myself in Manhattan for a full day of meetings and events and had a couple of hours to spare.
+And so I decided to wander around the city; I rarely have time to do that nowadays.

-In this post, let’s talk about photographing the NYC AIDS Memorial, itself.
-The New York City AIDS Memorial is a beautiful, intriguing, fascinating and somber piece of art.
-Its unusual shape makes it quite interesting to photograph it, in particular with an iPhone (smartphone).
+In this post, let’s talk about photographing the NYC AIDS Memorial itself.
+The New York City AIDS Memorial is a beautiful, intriguing, fascinating, and somber piece of art.
+Its unusual shape makes photographing it quite interesting, particularly with an iPhone (smartphone).

 So, how to photograph the NYC AIDS Memorial and tell the whole story?
 Good question.